Stokefad/KlarnaWeatherTest/README.md

 2) User picks location
 3) Steps 2-3 as for current location

+# Reachability

+App is responsive to chaninging network availability.
+Look into ReachabilityService for details

 # Navigation

 Navigation is provided with WeatherCoordinator.
 It could be extended with other coordinators for flows and root AppCoordinator but it's not necessary for 2 screen app